 The threat of energy depletion

 For centuries, humans have relied on non-renewable energy for their heat, their light and their material progress –and have worried that they would run out of it.
-Visiting frozen St Petersburg in 1839, the Marquis de Custine commented ‘In beholding the inroads made upon the forests we may ask, with inquietude, how will the next generation warm themselves?’
-The answer was coal, a much more efficient system of heating, a few sackfulls providing as much heat as a constantly coppiced forest.
+Visiting frozen St Petersburg in 1839, the Marquis de Custine commented ‘In beholding the inroads made upon the forests we may ask, with inquietude, how will the next … Continue reading The threat of energy depletion

 Russia’s billionaires

 According to Forbes Magazine thirty-nine of the world’s hundred richest people are Americans.
 Their fortunes amount to 4.6% of US GDP.
 Fourteen of the world’s hundred richest people, the next largest group, are Russians.
-The Russian concentration of super-wealth – at 26 per cent of GDP – is much higher, since Russia’s national income is one-seventh of America’s.
-These figures are reported by Martin Wolf in the Financial Times of 7 November.
-Wolf writes that such extreme inequalities of wealth, and the inequality of power which goes with it, are bound to call into question the legitimacy of the political and economic system which allows it.
+The Russian concentration of super-wealth – at 26 per cent of GDP - is much higher, since Russia’s national income is … Continue reading Russia’s billionaires

 Western Democracy is dying